DevHead-LLC/RisingPunk/mobile/application-walkthrough/1-entry-points/entry-point-special-notes.md

 - On login, credentials are sent to `/api/auth/login`.
 On success, session token is stored in AsyncStorage.
 - All subsequent requests (profile, balance, bots) include the session token for authentication.
 - On logout, `/api/auth/logout` is called and local state is cleared.
-- Providers listen for auth state changes to trigger data fetch or cleanup.
+- Redux store listens for auth state changes to trigger data fetch or cleanup.

 ## Security Considerations
 1. ✅ Using AsyncStorage for token storage is standard practice for React Native